The most flavorful Coconut Curry Chicken made with Thai green curry, full-fat coconut milk, and fresh lime juice!

 Can I use coconut cream instead of coconut milk?

 You can use either coconut cream or full-fat coconut milk to make this coconut curry chicken.
+We do not recommend low fat coconut milk.

 Can you put raw chicken in a slow cooker or should you brown the chicken before putting in slow cooker?